angelovangel/nxf-shiny/README.md

 # nxf-shiny
-Dynamically generate a GUI to collect parameters and run any nextflow pipeline
+Dynamically generate a GUI to collect parameters and run any nextflow pipeline.

+### Core idea